-This representation letter is provided in connection with your audit of the financial statements of the Dobbs Ferry Union Free School District, New York, which comprise the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information as of June 30, 2020, and the respective changes in financial position for the year then ended, and the related notes to the financial statements, for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (US GAAP).
+This representation letter is provided in connection with your audit of the financial statements of the Dobbs Ferry Union Free School District, New York, ("School District"), which comprise the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information as of June 30, 2021, and the respective changes in financial position for the year then ended, and the disclosures (collectively, the "financial statements"), for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

-This representation letter is also provided in connection with your audit of the financial statements of the Extraclassroom Activity Funds of the School District which comprise the statement of cash receipts, cash disbursements and cash balances as of June 30, 2020 and for the year then ended for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, in accordance with the basis of accounting prescribed by the New York State Department of Education.
+This representation letter is also provided in connection with your audit of the financial statements of the Extraclassroom Activity Funds of the School District which comprise the statement of cash receipts, cash disbursements and cash balances as of June 30, 2021 and for the year then ended for the purpose of expressing an opinion as to whether the financial statements are presented fairly, in all material respects, in accordance with the basis of accounting prescribed by the New York State Department of Education.